SuxPorT/100-days-code-python-bootcamp/intermediate/day-17/README.md

-# Day 17 - Intermediate - The Quiz Project & the Benefits of OOP
+# Day 17

+## The Quiz Project & the Benefits of OOP